ongaro09/my-projects/README.md

 ## Motivation

-I'm foreign to web dev, but as a consumer, I find web-based apps as often flow and sometimes I get frustrated when I want to get my work done within a set time-frame.
+I'm foreign to web dev, but as a consumer, I find web-based apps as often slow and sometimes I get frustrated when I want to get my work done within a set time-frame.
 Average consumers in Kenya like myself don't own 'super-fast' computers.
 I wonder why web developers don't target this critical mass.

 ## How to Use

 If you're reading this, you probably know you way around it.